outrageousaddy76000/Academic-Dashboard/README.md

-# Academic Dashboard for RGIPT - Currently hosted at dashboard.adarshloves.me
+# Academic Dashboard for RGIPT - Currently hosted at https://dashboard.adarshloves.me

 Welcome to the Academic Dashboard for Rajiv Gandhi Institute of Petroleum Technology (RGIPT).
 This dashboard provides comprehensive academic information for students and faculty members.